Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 The macOS scaling argument for 1440p: Here's the context most 4K monitor guides skip. macOS at its default scaled resolution on a 27-inch 4K display renders UI at "Looks like 2560×1440" — which means the operating system is doing fractional scaling internally, which can cause minor rendering artifacts and adds a small GPU overhead.
 A native 27-inch 1440p monitor runs at exactly 2560×1440 without any scaling math, giving you the cleanest pixel-perfect rendering possible without third-party tools like BetterDisplay.
 For developers and writers where character clarity matters more than maximum pixel density, this is a legitimate workflow argument for 1440p at this size.

-The ASUS PA278CV is the best monitor to make this argument with: 100% sRGB, 100% Rec.
-709, ΔE≤2, Calman Verified — color accuracy that puts many 4K monitors to shame at this price point.
+The ASUS PA278CV supports this argument well: 100% sRGB, 100% Rec.
+709, ΔE≤2, Calman Verified — color accuracy that matches or exceeds many 4K monitors at this price point.
 65W USB-C power delivery handles MacBook Air charging cleanly over a single cable.
 DisplayPort daisy-chaining is included.

 The trade-offs are real: 75Hz refresh rate (not 120Hz), no Thunderbolt (USB-C with DisplayPort Alt Mode only), matte finish, peak brightness ~350 nits.
-But at $229, it's the most color-accurate sub-$250 monitor on the market for Mac Mini M4 use.
+At $229, it offers strong color accuracy for a sub-$250 monitor paired with Mac Mini M4.

 PA278CV is best for

 Developers, writers, and budget-first users who want zero scaling complexity, professional sRGB accuracy, and 65W USB-C PD for under $230.
-The cleanest 1440p option for Mac Mini M4 without compromise on color.
+Strong color accuracy for the price in a 1440p Mac Mini M4 setup.

 Mac Mini M4 Monitor Comparison